dejenegizawkidane/demo-repo/README.md

 # Demo
-This is the first attempt to create ....
+This is the first attempt to create a file.